 In 2009, the District lost its last industrial customer for its Industrial Water System.
 In 2011, the District developed a Water Resource Planning (WRP) Implementation Plan that addresses the loss of its customer base and established three water-use options the District will consider and as appropriate, pursue (Appendix C).
-One option is the transfer of water for use outside of the

-District's existing service territory to another public water agency for a "beneficial use."
+One option is the transfer of water for use outside of the District's existing service territory to another public water agency for a "beneficial use."
 This option has the potential to transfer up to 40 MGD or 44,800 AFY of water (pursuant to the demand objectives of the other two options).

 A transferee agency (or agencies) is unknown at this time.
-The District is still in the planning process and is in discussions with neighboring water-associated agencies such as City of Fortuna, City of Rio Dell, Trinidad Rancheria, City of Trinidad, and water agencies further south (such as those in the San Francisco Bay Area.)
-The District is evaluating all the water use options as categorized in the WRP Implementation Plan.
+The District is still in the planning process and is in discussions with the Trinidad Rancheria The District is evaluating all the water use options as categorized in the WRP Implementation Plan.